locha-usd/locha-usd.github.io/custom-asset/LUSD.md

 - Scalable

-- Bitcoin(mainchain) & Bitcoin(liquid) two-way peg allows LUSD run/interact in a network based on bitcoin liquidity.
+- Bitcoin(mainchain) & Bitcoin(liquid) two-way peg allows LUSD run/interact in a network with bitcoin liquidity.

 - LUSD Issuance and re-issuance (confidental and transparet)